8-Month Sleep Regression Guide: An 8-Step Plan to Fix Night Wakings Storm & Improve Naps

 Takeaway

 The 8-month sleep regression is tough, but it is a positive sign of healthy growth and cognitive development.
-Disruptions are typically caused by a combination of strong separation anxiety and the baby actively learning new physical milestones, like crawling or pulling up.
+These disruptions are typically caused by a combination of strong separation anxiety and the baby’s brain being “on fire” while learning new physical milestones like crawling or pulling up.

 Frequently Asked Questions (FAQ)